ceandrade/brkga_mp_ipr_cpp/docs/_sources/class_BRKGA_BRKGA_MP_IPR.rst.txt

 		unsigned population_index = std::numeric_limits<unsigned>::infinity()
 		)

-Perform a shaking in the chosen population.
+Performs a shaking in the chosen population.